louise-hsu/bikesharing/README.md

 - module 14: tableu practice and module content
 - I CANNOT UPLOAD THE CSV FILES INTO GITHUB DUE TO THE SIZE.
 PLEASE RUN THE JUPYTER NOTEBOOK FILE, AND IT WILL GENERATE THE CSV FILES.

+- Bikes : Share_Tableau_LouiseHsu : THE CHALLENGE, STORY, AND VISUALIZATION

 # Module 14 Challenge